shashank-naithani-ds/simplylearn-assignment-2.18-git-workflow/README.md

 Step: 4  Check the status, git will show tracked files.
 Step: 5  Commit the file for screenshot in the history by $ git commit -m "Initial Upload example.txt file"
 Step: 6  Now remove from file stagging area so that it becomes untracked again. with $ git rm --cached example.txt
-Step: 7  Check the status, git will show untracked files.
+Step: 7  Check the status, git will show deleted example.txt from staged area and VsCOde will show U denoted Untracked file.
 Step: 8 Check your log for history $ git log --oneline